It’s not always about what the organization does online. It’s also about what it doesn’t do online.

 And if there is limited info about employees or the products and services offered, prospective clients may not have the time or patience to tolerate mystery.

 Maybe a firm’s information is available on an SEC or FINRA database, but those details are not usually seen in the top results of a search engine.

-Some firms, like hedge funds, may not be required to close much, but even then, having too little information out there could prevent new investors from knowing about a new opportunity.
+Some firms, like hedge funds, may not be required to disclose as much, but even then, having too little information out there could prevent new investors from knowing about a new opportunity.

-The strength of an investment firm’s online currency is ever more important today, and what a firm doesn’t do online is just as important as what it does do.
+The strength of an investment firm’s online presence is ever more important today, and what a firm doesn’t do online is just as important as what it does do.

 Setting aside employees’ bad online behavior and negative publicity that would result in unwanted attention, there are many things a firm can do to help itself on the Internet: